Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 - Hold a dumbbell in each hand and hold it directly above you with a neutral grip.

-- Making sure that your upper arms and elbows are still, lower the dumbbell behind your head, feeling a stretch in your tricep muscles.
+- Make sure your upper arms and elbows are still, and lower the dumbbell behind your head, feeling a stretch in your tricep muscles.

 - Pause, then squeeze the triceps and raise the dumbbells back to the starting position.